ak1922/tf_ak_azure_pub/virtual_networks/virtual_networks_repo/README.md

 ###### Azure Virtual Network.
-This is a one folder module that provisions a virtual network in Azure.
+A one folder module that provisions an Azure virtual network with subnets.